 Majority of my lectures last two hours and I usually have at least three lectures a day (sometimes less, sometimes more).
-During the lectures, I tend to scribble down important information and I usually voice record them on my phone (as sometimes the lecturers don’t record them) and I can’t write all my notes during them as they go quite fast (so I like to understand what they are saying about each slide).
+During the lectures, I tend to scribble down important information and sometimes lectures get recorded so you can go over anything covered.
+This helps me to understand what they are saying about each slide.

 Depending on the time the lectures finish, and the time gap I have between the next one, I go to the library and start to write up my notes as I hate falling behind.
 Listening to the lecture takes time so I like to start as soon as possible so I can finish them quickly.